 It can also be used to automatically adjust the temperature at night when everybody is sleeping, and then to reset the temperature a few minutes before reveille.

-There are many programmable thermostats available ranging in price from about $50 to well over $300.
+There are many programmable thermostats available ranging in price.
 The Emerson Sensi Smart UP500W Programmable WiFi thermostat, pictured, is one of the best in-home temperature controls you can buy.

 In addition to 7-day programming and vacation mode, the Sensi Smart can be adjusted via the Internet.
 And with the latest model, it is also compatible with Amazon Alexa.
 So if your plans keep you away from home longer than planned, you can adjust the temperature settings from any Internet-capable computer or the Wink app on your phone.